Published August 2019

 Drive, hike, bike, and paddle through some of the world’s oldest mountains in peak leaf-peeping season on The Appalachian Adventure, 255 km (158 mi.) of wild, wooded beauty.

-Participating in the celebration of Aboriginal culture and heritage at the Annual Elsipogtog First Nation Powwow (September 2-3), heralding the arrival of the most colourful season of the year at the Fall Colours Festival (October 1) in Saint-Antoine, craving competition at the Giant Pumpkin Provincial Festival (September 24) in Neguac, or looking forward to discovering beautiful music at Festival (506) (October 12-15) in Miramichi?
+Participating in the celebration of Aboriginal culture and heritage at the Annual Elsipogtog First Nation Powwow (August 30-September 1), heralding the arrival of the most colourful season of the year at the Fall Colours Festival (September 14-22) in Saint-Antoine, craving competition at the Giant Pumpkin Provincial Festival (October 6) in Neguac, or looking forward to discovering great music at Festival (506) (October 24-26) in Moncton?
 Stop and…

-Experience – the ancient Mi’kmaq culture of 30 centuries at the Metepenagiag Heritage Park in Red Bank, including sampling traditional foods and staying in a tipi overnight.
+Experience – the ancient Mi’gmaw culture of 30 centuries at the Metepenagiag Heritage Park in Red Bank, including sampling traditional foods and staying in a tipi overnight.

 Embrace – one of the most pleasant months of the year with a round of golf at Gowan Brae Golf & Country Club, an 18-hole championship golf course open to the public.

-Eat – a tasty meal at 1809 Restaurant & Bar in Miramichi, where Chef Jesse MacDonald takes his talents for preparing fresh seafood to the next level.
+Eat – a tasty meal at Fresco Kitchen in Bathurst, where Chef Joel Aubie takes his culinary talents to the next level.

 Earn – a good night’s sleep after a 4-wheeling adventure through towering pines at Country Haven Lodge, then sleep like a log in your very own cottage.